 Properties only occupied by full time students will be exempt.
 There will be no Council Tax to pay once proof of student status is received.

-In order to claim Exempt Dwelling Status for their property, students need to present a Student Certificate (available on request from the University / College) to the City Council via any Customer Service Centre.
+In order to claim Exempt Dwelling Status for their property, students need to provide a Student Certificate (available on request from the University / College) to the City Council by either using our online Student Evidence Upload form, in person at the City Library or at a Customer Service Centre.
 A certificate is required for each individual occupier before Exemption can be granted.

 From 1 April 2004 a student who is disregarded for the purpose of working out a discount is not held jointly liable if there is someone else with the same status and legal interest in the property who is not a student.

 If the non student occupiers are benefit claimants, then there can still be some reduction in the bill.
 See Council Tax Reduction scheme (CTR) for more details.

 If the non student occupier(s) are not benefit claimants there will be something to pay, although there could be a discount if there is only one non student occupier.

 Who is a student?

 A student is any person taking a course at a prescribed educational establishment or institution (University, College etc.) and includes :

 - A person on a full time course

 - A person under 20 years of age on a part-time qualifying course of education